colebh03/jasper-green-operations/README.md

 <br />

-Jasper Green Operations models the day-to-day workflows of a fictional landscaping company through a public-facing website and authenticated internal operations portal.
+Jasper Green Operations is a full-stack information system built around the day-to-day operations of a fictional landscaping company.
+The application combines a public-facing website with an authenticated internal portal used to manage customers, properties, employees, crews, services, payments, invoices, and system users.

 [View Repository](https://github.com/colebh03/jasper-green-operations)
 ·